w3c/wai-about-wai/_about/groups/taskforces.md

     rules.

 **[ARIA Authoring Practices Task Force](https://www.w3.org/WAI/ARIA/task-forces/practices/)** under the [ARIA Working Group](about/groups/aria)
-:   Develop WAI-ARIA Authoring Practices, which describes considerations that might
+:   Develop WAI-ARIA Authoring Practices Guide (APG), which describes considerations that might
     not be evident to most authors from the WAI-ARIA specification  alone and recommends approaches to make widgets, navigation, and behaviors accessible using WAI-ARIA roles, states, and properties.